-Permeases of the MC family (the human SLC25 family) possess six transmembrane β-helical spanners.
+Permeases of the MC family (the human SLC25 family) possess six transmembrane α-helical spanners.
 The proteins are of fairly uniform size of about 300 residues.
-They arose by tandem intragenic triplication in which a genetic element encoding two spanners gave rise to one encoding six spanners (Palmieri 2012).
+They arose by tandem intragenic triplication in which a genetic element encoding two spanners gave rise to one encoding six spanners (Palmieri 2012; Wang et al. 2016).
 This event may have occurred less than 2 billion years ago when mitochondria first developed their specialized endosymbiotic functions within eukaryotic cells.
 Members of the family are found exclusively in eukaryotic organelles although they are nuclearly encoded.
 Most are found in mitochondria, but some are found in peroxisomes of animals, in hydrogenosomes of anaerobic fungi, and in amyloplasts of plants.
 Members of the MC family are functional and structural monomers although early reports indicated that they are dimers (Bamber et al., 2006, 2007).
 Many of them preferentially catalyze the exchange of one solute for another (antiport).
 Fifteen paralogues of the MC family are encoded within the genome of Saccharomyces cerevisiae.
 Fifty have been identified in humans.
 58 in A. thaliana and 35 in S. cerevisiae.
-The functions of two thirds of the human homologues are unknown, but most of the yeast homologues have been functionally identified.
+The functions of many of the human homologues are unknown, but most of the yeast homologues have been functionally identified.
 Functional aspects have been reviewed by Palmieri (2004), Palmieri et al. (2006) and Plamieri and Pierri (2010).
 Diseases caused by defects of mitochondrial carriers are reviewed by Palmieri et al. (2008) and by Gutiérrez-Aguilar and Baines 2013.
 Residues involved in substrate binding in the middle of the transporter and gating have been identified and analyzed (Monné et al. 2013).
 The physiology and pathology of MCs has been reviewed (Palmieri and Monné 2016).
 Several of the 53 human mitochondrial SLC25 carriers are associated with genetic diseases (Rochette et al. 2020).
 In fact, mitochondrial transporter expression patterns distinguish tumors from normal tissues and identify cancer subtypes with different survival and metabolism (Wohlrab et al. 2022).
 Abnormal energy metabolism in mitochondria can be related to symptomatic severity in nemaline myopathy and may constitute a contributor to phenotypic variability (Tinklenberg et al. 2023).

 Members of the mitochondrial carrier family are involved in transporting keto acids, amino acids, nucleotides, inorganic ions and co-factors across the mitochondrial inner membrane.
 The transporters are thought to share the same structural fold, which consists of six trans-membrane alpha-helices and three matrix helices, arranged with threefold pseudo-symmetry.
 There are 53 MC homologues in humans.
 During the transport cycle two salt bridge networks on either side of the central cavity might regulate access to a single substrate binding site in an alternating fashion.
 In the case of proton-substrate symporters, the substrate binding sites contain negatively charged residues that are proposed to be involved in proton transport (Kunji and Robinson, 2010).
 Wang et al. 2016 haved reviewed the structures and transport mechanisms of these porters.
 Some of the residues in the charged residue positions of the PX[DE]XX[KR] motifs are important for reasons other than forming salt bridges, probably for playing specific roles related to the substrate interaction-mediated conformational changes leading to the M-gate opening/closing (Miniero et al. 2022).
 Several intron positions are present in numerous MC sequences at the same specific points, of which some are 3-fold symmetry related (Monné et al. 2023).

 The transport substrates of MC family members may bind to the bottom of the cavity, and translocation results in a transient transition from a 'pit' to a 'channel' conformation (Kunji and Robinson, 2006; Robinson and Kunji, 2006).
 The inhibitor, carboxyatractyloside, probably binds where ADP binds, in the pit on the outer surface, thus blocking the transport cycle.
 Another inhibitor, bongkrekic acid, is believed to stabilize a second conformation, with the pit facing the matrix.
 In this conformation, the inhibitor may bind to the ATP-binding site.
 Functional and structural roles for residues in the TMSs have been proposed (Cappello et al., 2006, 2007).
 The mitochondrial carrier signature, Px[D/E]xx[K/R], of carriers is probably involved both in the biogenesis and in the transport activity of these proteins (Zara et al., 2007).
 A homologue has been identified in the mimivirus genome and shown to be a transporter for dATP and dTTP (Monné et al., 2007).